pmalirz/pmalirz.github.io/content/pl/blog/innersource-essential-ways.md

 The Customer Contribution method is a crucial aspect of InnerSource practices, emphasizing the value of **Pull requests over Feature requests**.
-By officially opening a project for external contributions, this approach enables the Customer Team to actively participate in the development process by contributing to the project owned by the Vendors Team instead of just requesting a specific feature.
+By officially opening a project for external contributions, this approach enables the Customer Team to actively participate in the development process by contributing to the project owned by the Vendor Team instead of just requesting a specific feature.
 This not only fosters global communication and collaboration but also turns the Customer Team into a vendor of additional features, creating a win-win situation for all parties involved.